zapta/arm/pro-mini/README.md

 This section will teach you how to view on your computer seial data output from the ARM PRO MINI.
 It is useful for example to communicate with a program running on the ARM PRO MINI or to debug a program you write using print messages.

-1. Load and run a hello world binary image as described above.
+1. Load and run a hello world image file as described above.
 Make sure the red LED blinks.
 2. Identify the serial port on your computer.
     * On Mac OSX:  run _ls /dev/tty.usb*_, the port name looks like */dev/tty.usbmodemNXP-71*.
     * On Linux: TBD
-    * On Windows: TBD
+    * On Windows: TBD (may required the NXP CDC driver [here](resources/lpc_bootloader).
 3. Use a terminal emulator to print the text received on the serial port you identified above.
     * On Mac OSX: run the command screen <port_name>.
 For example *screen /dev/tty.usbmodemNXP-71*
     * On Linux: TBD